john-rodewald/blog/content/2023-01-31-Completely Fair Scheduler.md

 title: Completely Fair Scheduler
 tags: [programming]
 ---
 One of the schedulers in the Linux kernel is CFS.
-It implements a variant of fair-share [[Ticket Scheduling]].
+It implements a variant of fair-share [Ticket Scheduling](https://john-rodewald.github.io/blog/Ticket-Scheduling).
 The goal of CFS is perfect fairness or perfect multitasking: two running processes should receive 50% of CPU time exactly.

 CFS keeps track of how much CPU time each process has received (`vruntime`).
 When deciding which process to run next, processes with the lowest values for `vruntime` are preferred. `vruntime` scales with real time.

-Some [[Scheduling Strategies]] are queue-based.
-CFS keeps track of running (*and only running!*) processes in a [[red-black tree]].
+Some [Scheduling Strategies](https://john-rodewald.github.io/blog/Scheduling-Strategies) are queue-based.
+CFS keeps track of running (*and only running!*) processes in a [red-black tree](https://john-rodewald.github.io/blog/red-black-tree).
 This ensures scheduling decisions in `O(lg n)` time.

 Time slices are not present in CFS.
 When multiple processes are running, it divides CPU time between them equally - though the runtime per process cannot be less than `min_granularity`.